wwwehr/agentkit/README.md

 # Clone the repository
 git clone https://github.com/coinbase/agentkit.git

+# Navigate to the root of the repo
+cd agentkit

+# Install dependencies
+npm install

+# Build the packages locally
+npm run build

 # Navigate to the langchain-cdp-chatbot example
-cd agentkit/typescript/examples/langchain-cdp-chatbot
+cd typescript/examples/langchain-cdp-chatbot

 # At this point, fill in your CDP API key name, private key, and OpenAI API key in
-# the .env.example file.
+# the .env.local file.
-# Then, rename the .env.example file to .env
+# Then, rename the .env.local file to .env
-mv .env.example .env
+mv .env.local .env

-# Install dependencies
-npm install

 # Run the chatbot
 npm run start